 In the western U.S., California, Colorado, Kansas, Montana, Utah, Washington, and Wyoming are among those states that specifically prohibit importation, possession and transport of NZ mudsnails.
 Alaska, Hawaii, Idaho, Nevada, and Oregon are among those states that do not specifically list NZ mudsnails as prohibited, but nonetheless do not allow this species to be imported, possessed, or transported without prior authorization through a state permit system.
 States such as Colorado and California have used quarantine and fishing access closure authority to deal with NZ mudsnail infestations.
-NZ mudsnails are also specifically addressed in state aquatic nuisance species management plans developed by Alaska, Hawai'i, Indiana, Kansas, Montana, Oregon, and Washington.
+NZ mudsnails are also specifically addressed in state aquatic nuisance species management plans developed by Alaska, Hawaii, Indiana, Kansas, Montana, Oregon, and Washington.

+Minnesota has proposed that the NZ mudsnail be a prohibited invasive species, which will prohibit import, possession, transport and introduction into the wild.
 In the eastern U.S., neither New York nor Pennsylvania has specific laws or regulations pertaining to NZ mudsnails.
 Both States have general provisions for a permit system controlling species that are transported into their waters.